1919–20 Quebec Athletics season

 The 1919–20 Quebec Athletics season was the Athletics' first and last season in the National Hockey League (NHL).
-The Quebec franchise, dating from the National Hockey Association (NHA), was re-activated after two seasons of dormancy.
+The Quebec franchise, dating from the National Hockey Association (NHA), had been cancelled after two seasons of dormancy.
+This new team was created prior to the season as a replacement.
 The team placed fourth and last in the league in both halves of the season to not qualify for the playoffs.
 The Quebec franchise would be transferred to Hamilton, Ontario, before the next season.

 Off-season

-The Quebec NHL franchise had been dormant for two seasons.
+The Quebec Bulldogs franchise had been dormant for two seasons.
 In the first season, long-time manager Mike Quinn had retired due to ill health and the club's directors voted to suspend the team.
 Before the second season, the team had been sold to Percy Quinn (no relation), but Quinn was only using the franchise in an ill-fated attempt to resurrect the National Hockey Association (NHA).
 The NHL owners then cancelled the Quebec NHL franchise, leaving Quebec out of the league for a second season.
 In May 1919, Calder and Mike Quinn made efforts to return Quebec to the league.
 This led to the NHL approving a new franchise in December 1919, to be operated by the Quebec Athletic Club and the club's official name in the NHL was the Quebec Athletic Club, leaving the old 'Bulldogs' nickname behind.
 Mike Quinn returned to manage the team for the season.